CCavins/Image_Moderation_React/README.md

    - Use keyboard shortcuts to speed up your workflow

 2. **Image Loading**
-   - In Folder Mode: Images are served from status-specific directories
-   - In JSON Mode: Images are served from their original location
+   - Images are served from their respective directories
    - If an image fails to load, the system automatically tries the fallback path
    - Failed images are clearly marked in the interface